sgpl/beginning_ruby/db_chapter9/notes_db.md

 - considered somewhat obselete, however it is good to know.
 - available as a ruby gem called 'dbi'
 - refer to dbi_db.rb

+## AcriveRecord: brief summary

+- product of RoR framework
+- abstracts away all the details of SQL and database design and makes it possible to relate items within database in an OO fashion, like with PStore